erikanagamine/erikanagamine/README.md

 🔭 I've a extensive background as a Database Administrator and Data Engineer.

 🌱 Now I'm in a new jorney in data world: I'm learning how to extract a better insights with data as a Data Scientist.
-Here you will found some studies that I've done in my life and I hope that information help you in your carrier.
+Here you will found some studies that I've done in my life and I hope this information help you in your carrier.

 👯 I love to contribute in data communities.